 Many victims who suffer from a cervical tumor in the early stages never had any noticeable symptoms when the illness was in its earliest stages.
 Because of that, it is crucial to undergo routine screenings to identify unusual growth on the cervix quickly.

 The illness can be monitored and effectively treated if found early, producing significantly better outcomes.
 In addition, gynecologists often recommend routine Pap smear screening because the test is highly effective and reliable at revealing normal cells.

 The most common cervical cancer symptoms include:

-- Vaginal Bleeding – Women with early-stage and advanced-stage cervical cancer often bleed between periods, after engaging in sexual intercourse or after going through menopause.
+- Vaginal Bleeding: Victims with early-stage and advanced-stage cervical cancer often bleed between periods, after engaging in sexual intercourse, or after going through menopause.

-- Unusual Vaginal Discharge – A foul-smelling, pink, watery discharge often accompanies cervical cancer.
+- Unusual Vaginal Discharge: A foul-smelling, pink, watery unusual discharge often accompanies a cervical tumor.

-- Pelvic Pain – Many women with cervical cancer will experience severe pain in the pelvic region while participating in sexual intercourse or at any time.
+- Pelvic Pain: Many females with cervical cancer will experience severe pain in the pelvic region while participating in sexual intercourse or at any time.